 EASE Guidelines for Authors and Translators of Scientific Articles to be Published in English

-The updated edition is freely available in 26 languages: Arabic, Bangla, Bosnian, Bulgarian, Chinese, Croatian, Czech, English, Estonian, Finnish, French, German, Hungarian, Indonesian, Italian, Japanese, Korean, Persian, Polish, Portuguese (Brazilian), Romanian, Russian, Serbian, Spanish, Turkish, and Vietnamese.
+The current edition is freely available in 30 languages: the English original and the translations into Arabic, Bangla, Bosnian, Bulgarian, Chinese, Croatian, Czech, Dutch, Estonian, Finnish, French, German, Greek, Hungarian, Indonesian, Italian, Japanese, Korean, Persian, Polish, Portuguese (Brazilian), Romanian, Russian, Serbian, Slovenian, Spanish, Turkish, Ukrainian and Vietnamese.

 We invite volunteers to translate the Guidelines into other languages.
 All suggestions should be sent to Sylwia Ufnalska.